andersjh/odscwest2020_jeff_anderson/README.md

 # ODSC West 2020 Presentation Key Ideas

-## It is such an exciting time to be in Data Science
+## It is an Exciting Time to Be in Data Science
 - So many opportunities
 - So few practitioners
 - It's almost like it was in the old west with doctors

-## It is a scary time to be in Data Science
+## It is a Scary Time to Be in Data Science
 - So much to learn
 - So many doubts, Am I good enough?

-## The right foundations
+## The Right Foundations
 - Pursue the best solution, not seek validation of your ideas
 - Trust what you know
 - You don't have to know everthing